 The Shetland Sheepdog, otherwise known as the Sheltie, is a herding dog from Scotland.
-Originally, it was called the Shetland Collie but was later changed.
-These dogs are built for rugged terrain and long days at work.
-They have transitioned beautifully from workers to companions, just like their Collie ancestors.
+Originally, they were called Shetland Collies, but this was later changed.
+The dogs are built for rugged terrain and long days at work.
+They have transitioned beautifully from workers to companions like their Collie ancestors.

 Shelties came into being from crossing the Rough Collie with other island dogs at the time, including Spaniels.
 So, they tend to be smaller in stature and slightly more hyper than their Collie parent.

-Shelties are lively dogs that are full of character, sure to keep you on your toes.
-They make terrific playmates and enjoy very active lifestyles.
-Because of their amiable nature, they make excellent travel companions and dog park candidates, too.
+Shelties are lively dogs full of character and sure to keep you on your toes.
+They make terrific playmates and enjoy active lifestyles.
+Because of their amiable nature, they also make excellent travel companions and dog park candidates.

-These dogs generally get along very well with other pets, especially when they grow up together.
-Their gentle nature makes them suitable in a home with small kids—but supervision is always paramount for child/dog interactions.
+They generally get along very well with other pets, especially when they grow up together.
+Their gentle nature makes them suitable in a home with small kids, but supervision is always paramount for child/dog interactions.

-Shelties don’t handle boredom well and absolutely require daily exercise.
-This breed, in particular, needs constant mental and physical stimulation.
+Shelties don’t handle boredom well and require daily exercise.
+They need constant mental and physical stimulation.
 Since they are worker bees, it is deeply instilled in them to have a task to do.

-It is essential to take your Sheltie out for daily walks and other games that last at least 45 minutes every day.
+Taking your Sheltie out for daily walks and other games that last at least 45 minutes every day is essential.
 However, upwards of 60 minutes is much better—if you can spare it.

 Shelties are loyal and eager to please.
-Training a Sheltie shouldn’t be that difficult, as they are brilliant dogs.
-However, if you have one on the more stubborn end of the spectrum, it might prove to be a little more challenging.
+Training a Sheltie shouldn’t be difficult since they are brilliant dogs.
+However, having one on the more stubborn end of the spectrum might be a little more challenging.

-If you need help, these dogs would be great obedience training candidates.
+If you need help, Shelties are great obedience training candidates.

 Health & Care

-As you might have guessed, daily brushing is essential for this breed.
-They have very long hair that can get tangled and matted quite quickly. you’re going to need a firm brush that will penetrate their thick fur to get a smooth finish.
+As you might have guessed, daily brushing is essential for the Sheltie.
+They have very long hair that can get tangled and matted quite quickly.
+You will need a firm brush that will penetrate their thick fur to get a smooth finish.

-Because of their fur length, they benefit greatly from professional grooming every 6 weeks or so.
+Because of their fur length, they benefit significantly from professional grooming every 6 weeks or so.

-Shelties are compatible with country and city living, permitting that they have the proper outlets for exercise.
+Shelties are compatible with country and city living as long as they have the proper outlets for exercise.
 They usually get along with other pets and children.

 The Rough Collie is a long-coated herding breed from Scotland.
-Originally, they were workers but eventually landed in pet homes all over.
-This breed played Lassie from the adorable show in the 1950s—and has gained traction in the USA ever since.
+Originally, they were workers but eventually became pets.
+The Collie became famous for playing Lassie from the adorable show in the 1950s and the films, and their popularity in the United States grew.

-This breed is a beloved family pet that has transitioned from herding to companionship.
-These dogs have sweet, kind expressions and loving personalities.
+The Collie is a beloved family pet that has transitioned from herding to companionship.
+They have sweet, kind expressions and loving personalities.
 They also have favorable life spans and excellent dispositions.

 Collies are very gentle dogs.
 They have outgoing personalities and work well in most living situations.
-Because Collies are so social and kind, they make extremely excellent additions to growing families.
-Also, with the proper training, these dogs can make exceptional pets for older adults.
+Because Collies are so social and kind, they make excellent additions to growing families.
+Also, with the proper training, they can make exceptional pets for older adults.

-Despite the calm nature of Collies, they are pretty protective of their hearth and home.
-While they aren’t inherently aggressive dogs, they are very watchful, lending great judgment.
+Despite the calm nature of Collies, they are pretty protective of their home.
+While they aren’t inherently aggressive dogs, they are very watchful.

-These dogs do require quite a bit of activity per day, but not as much as their Border Collie cousins.
-As long as you make sure they get at least 45 minutes to 60 minutes of exercise per day, you will have a happy, healthy dog.
+They require plenty of daily exercise, but not as much as their Border Collie cousins.
+As long as you ensure they get at least 45 to 60 minutes of exercise daily, you will have a happy, healthy dog.

 Collies are quick, agile dogs that make great fetchers and chasers.
 Since they are very modest dogs, they play well with smaller children for exercise, too.

-Because Collies can be a bit stubborn, they might be a little bit difficult to train.
+Because Collies can be a bit stubborn, they might be difficult to train.
 However, if you have a solid rapport with your dog, they will aim to please you.

 Since Collies are so intelligent, they pick up on basic commands very easily.
 It shouldn’t take too many repetitions before your colleague gets the hang of things.

-However, if you think that you have a particularly rambunctious Collie, you can always opt for behavioral training to help things along.
+However, if you think you have a particularly rambunctious Collie, you can always pay for behavioral training.